Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   ),
 ) <theo-perf-slotqueue>

-For `enqueue`, we consider @slotqueue-enqueue.
-Line 3 causes 1 truly remote operation, as the distributed counter is hosted on the dequeuer.
-Line 4, as discussed in the theoretical performance of SPSC, causes $R + L$ operations.
+For `enqueue`, we consider @slotqueue-enqueue. @line-slotqueue-enqueue-obtain-timestamp causes 1 truly remote operation, as the distributed counter is hosted on the dequeuer. @line-slotqueue-enqueue-spsc, as discussed in the theoretical performance of SPSC, causes $R + L$ operations.
 In the worst case, two `refreshEnqueue` calls are executed.
-We then consider each `refreshEnqueue` call.
-Line 10 causes $R + L$ operations.
-Most of the time, line 14-20 are not executed.
+We then consider each `refreshEnqueue` call. @line-slotqueue-refresh-enqueue-read-front causes $R + L$ operations.
+Most of the time, @line-slotqueue-refresh-enqueue-read-slot - @line-slotqueue-refresh-enqueue-cas are not executed.
 Therefore, the two `refreshEnqueue` calls cause at most $2R$ operations.
 So in total, $4R + 3L$ operations are required.

-For `dequeue`, we consider @slotqueue-dequeue.
-Line 21 causes most of the remote operations: The double scan of the `Slots` array causes about $2n L$ operations.
-We consider the truly remote operations.
-Line 25 causes $R + L$ operation.
-The double retry on line 28-29 each causes $L$ operations (line 50) and $R$ operations.
+For `dequeue`, we consider @slotqueue-dequeue. @line-slotqueue-dequeue-read-rank causes most of the remote operations: The double scan of the `Slots` array causes about $2n L$ operations.
+We consider the truly remote operations. @line-slotqueue-dequeue-spsc causes $R + L$ operation.
+The double retry on @line-slotqueue-dequeue-refresh - @line-slotqueue-dequeue-retry each causes $L$ operations (@line-slotqueue-refresh-dequeue-read-slot) and $R$ operations.
 So in total, $3R + 2n L$ operations are required.